SpartanJ/ecode/README.md

 #### LSP Client config object keys

 * **hover_delay**: The time the editor must wait to show symbol information when hovering any piece of code.
+* **server_close_after_idle_time**: The time the LSP Server will keep alive after all documents that consumes that LSP Server were closed.
+LSP Servers are spawned and killed on demand.

 #### LSP Client keybindings object keys